Insurance for Used Car

 To transfer the insurance policy, as a seller, you have to convey this information to the insurance firm in writing.
 Also, the payment of pro-rata charge will be made by the seller to recover the NCB, which is from the date of transfer to the expiry date of the policy.

 It's important to read the car insurance document carefully to ensure a stress-free claim settlement, instead of assuming things and causing confusion.
 So, before opting for any policy, ensure you have understood all the terms and conditions of the insurance company.

 Selection of insurance company

-Whether it's new or used car insurance, make sure you choose an insurance policy that offers the coverage you need, has a fast claim settlement ratio and smooth claim processing.
-For example, TATA AIG's Auto Secure Private Car Package Policy offers third-party liability and personal accident cover.
+Whether it's new or used car insurance policy, make sure you choose an insurance policy that offers the coverage you need, has a fast claim settlement ratio and smooth claim processing.
+For example, Tata AIG's Auto Secure Private Car Package Policy offers third-party liability and personal accident cover.
 You can also choose from 13 add-ons to strengthen the policy.

 Make sure you #ThinkAhead and get the right used car insurance policy for your vehicle so that you and your loved ones are always protected.